galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 > <comment-title>Note</comment-title>
 >
 > - In this case, the ForwardPrimer and ReversePrimer are the same across all samples.
 This is typical as we usually sequence the same region in all samples using the same primer pair.
-> - LotuS2 allows you to specify primer set as a parameter, and if this is done, the primer sequence does not need to be written in the mapping file.
+> - LotuS2 allows you to specify the primer set as a parameter, and if this is done, the primer sequence does not need to be written in the mapping file.
 In this case, we are including primer sequences in the mapping file.
-When using different primer sets, if you are following these instructions for your own data, you may need to change the primer sequences to reflect the primer set used for your own sequencing.
+When using different primer sets, if you are following these instructions for your data, you may need to change the primer sequences to reflect the primer set used for your sequencing.
 >
 {: .comment}